8 top tips for applying to collegeMarlene Kern Fischer

-Here at CollegiateParent, quite a few of us are the parents of high school and college students.
-A year ago, three of us had high school seniors who’d applied to college and were spending late March/early April finalizing their college choices.
-Campus visits had taken us to both coasts and points in between and the time had come to sift through the impressions, photos and facts.
+Here at CollegiateParent, three of us are parents of current high school seniors who have applied to college and are spending this month finalizing their college decisions.
+Campus visits have taken us to both coasts and points in between.
+Now we are sifting through the impressions, photos and facts.

 If you’re in this situation, we hope our ideas for creating a chart to compare and contrast the schools will be helpful.
 You could make an Excel or Google spreadsheet or go low-tech and map everything out on a white board or big piece of paper.